Difference Between JSP and PHP

 Head To Head Comparison Between JSP and PHP (Infographics)

 Below is the top 8 difference between JSP VS PHP

 Both are popular choices in the market; let us discuss some of the major difference:

-- JSP is an abstraction of Java class so it can be garbage collected whereas PHP does not support garbage collection.
+- JSP is an abstraction of the Java class, so it can be garbage collected, whereas PHP does not support garbage collection.

 JSP vs PHP Comparison Table